tangentsoft/pidp8i/README-throttle.md

 ## Throttle Stabilization

-In early January 2018, the upstream SIMH v4 project changed the way throttling is handled in that the simulator doesn't make any decisions about whether your requested throttle value is plausible until some seconds after the simulator starts.
+In early January 2018, the [upstream SIMH v4 project][simh] changed the way throttling is handled in that the simulator doesn't make any decisions about whether your requested throttle value is plausible until some seconds after the simulator starts.

-The SIMH default for this is 20 seconds, which we deem too long for most cases.
-We've overridden that in the stock `boot/*.script` files to 3 seconds.
-This means that for the first 3 seconds, the simulator runs *unthrottled* until the SIMH core timer code can determine the delay values needed to achive the desired throttle rate.
+The SIMH default for this is 20 seconds, since the default must work for all simulators in the SIMH family, some of which have long bootup cycles.
+20 seconds is far too long for a PDP-8, which boots instantly, so we've overridden that in the stock `boot/*.script` files, setting the throttle calibration delay to 3 seconds in order to give the SIMH timing code a sufficiently long baseline to work from.

+For those first 3 seconds, the simulator runs *unthrottled*, after which the SIMH core timing code looks at the number of instructions executed during that time and then determines from that what timing values it needs to use to achieve your requested throttle value.
+It also checks whether the throttle value is even possible at this time.

 There is one case where we anticipate that you might want to increase this value: you've set a fixed throttle value that is right near the